plt-tud/r43ples/README.md

 * text/plain

-### R43ples keywords
+#### R43ples keywords

-There are some additional keywords which can be used to control the revisions of graphs:
+There are some additional keywords which extends SPARQL and can be used to control the revisions of graphs:

 * Create graph